deckhouse/deckhouse/modules/300-prometheus/docs/USAGE.md

 * A **considerable disadvantage** of this method is the need to create an Ingress resource in the system namespace.
 Deckhouse does **not guarantee** the functionality of this connection method due to its regular updates.

-* This ingress resource can be used to access the Prometheus API not only from Grafana but for other integrations, e.g., the Prometheus federation.
+* This Ingress resource can be used to access the Prometheus API not only from Grafana but for other integrations, e.g., the Prometheus federation.

 ## Connecting an external app to Prometheus